 Either way, when using a new exfoliating product for the first time, remember to always perform a patch test first.
 This will ensure that your skin is able to properly tolerate the new product, saving you from having to deal with any face-wide reactions.

 There’s no denying that it can be both difficult and frustrating to deal with over-exfoliated skin.
 This is amplified even further if it has taken you a while to realize that over-exfoliation is your issue, as it means that you would have continued to exfoliate your damaged skin.
 However, once you’ve figured things out, you can set your skin on the right track for healing.
-Learn how to nourish and support it to speed up the healing process, so that you can get your skin care routine, as well as your complexion, back to normal as quickly as possible.
+Learn how to support it to speed up the healing process, so that you can get your skin care routine, as well as your complexion, back to normal as quickly as possible.